 Most manufacturers of smooth glass cooktops—both electric and induction—recommend to not use cast iron cookware on them.
 If you have this type of cooktop, please read the manual, consider your warranty and make your own informed decision.

 - Always lift it straight up with two hands and oven mitts, then do whatever shaking or movements necessary off of the cooktop, gently setting it back down on the cooktop.

-Cast iron can be heavy.
-Don’t drop it onto the stove top because that could shatter the glass.
+- Cast iron can be heavy.
+Don’t drop it onto the stovetop because that could shatter the glass.

 Accessories and Resources

-Oh my, how many ways can I thank Ellen Brown for writing this thorough, beautiful book.
-It is a cookbook, but it’s more than that.
+Oh my, how many ways can I thank Ellen Brown for writing this thorough, beautiful book?
+The New Cast Iron Skillet Cook Book is a cookbook, but it’s more than that.
 It is a how-to book for every possible question and instruction for how to own, maintain, and cook in cast iron.
 It is an acquired skill, and a lovely activity, too.

 My cast iron skillet is old.
 I bought it at Gemco in Southern California (anyone remember that?).
 It was part of a set and a cheap set at that.
 It is the only piece that survived my brutality and abuse.
 Thanks to Ellen, my skillet is totally restored.
 I’ve followed her precise instructions and could not be happier.
 I am pretty sure I’ve now built up 1,000 layers of seasoning.
 It glistens, it is so beautiful.
 And oh, the recipes in this book!

 You want to be careful to use only food-grade flaxseed oil.
-This certified organic, cold-pressed and unrefined flaxseed oil will last for many years, provided it is refrigerated after opening.
+This certified organic, cold-pressed, and unrefined flaxseed oil will last for many years, provided it is refrigerated after opening.
 That’s how little is required to get the job done.
 Read this excellent article I Seasoned My Cast Iron Pan with Flaxseed Oil, and Here’s What Happened.

 The thing that stymies most people when it comes to maintaining and using cast iron is having to clean the thing.
 Cleaning cast iron is so easy, but you need the right tool.
 A good stiff brush is one option.
 Scrub cast iron with hot water after every use then dry completely and coat lightly with oil to store.

 A scrub brush works well to clean cast iron, but so does this stainless steel tool called a “Ringer.”
 Love this thing!
 I just wad it up like a piece of chainmail fabric and go to work on anything stuck on my cast iron.
 It doesn’t scratch or remove the seasoning.

 This 10.25-inch skillet is a very useful size and makes a valuable addition to any kitchen.
 Lodge is made in the USA, and we like that a lot.
 The more you use it and care for it properly, the more valuable it will become.
+Walmart.
+Amazon.